chmouel/gnome-next-meeting-applet/README.md

 [Cookiecutter](https://github.com/audreyr/cookiecutter-pypackage) and the
 `[audreyr/cookiecutter-pypackage](https://github.com/audreyr/cookiecutter-pypackage)`
 project template.
-* Orginally inspired from the [gnome next meeting](https://github.com/tjwells47/gnome-next-meeting) argos based extension.
+* Originally inspired from the [gnome next meeting](https://github.com/tjwells47/gnome-next-meeting) argos based extension.
+* Used for a while the OSX Version https://apps.apple.com/us/app/next-meeting/id1017470484?mt=12 and missed it on Linux.